2021 Selection Criteria and Submission Instructions

 Note: Submissions involving contracted work must demonstrate that office staff were integrally involved in all aspects of the evaluation or audit.

-Email your submission to each of the judges listed below by the May 8, 2020 submission deadline.
+Email your submission to each of the judges listed below by the May 7, 2021 submission deadline.
 Applicants are responsible for submitting all documentation and materials to be considered by the submission deadline.
 Judges will not follow up with applicants to obtain additional materials nor will additional materials be considered after the submission deadline.
+Please ensure that your submission packet meets all criteria.
 Applicants are encouraged to confirm with each judge via a separate email that their submission was received.

 If you have any questions about the Certificates of Impact award process, contact the NLPES Awards Subcommittee chair: